pathakjiop/Cloth-Shop-Mangament-System/README.md

 1. Clone the project repository.
 2. Navigate to the project directory.
-3. Install the required Python dependencies: `pip install -r requirements.txt`
-4. Run the main application file: `python main.py`
+3. Run the main application file: `python main.py`

 ## How It's Beneficial